Energy Policy & Costs

 They mandate $130B in climate costs.
 They don't follow their own rules.
 They spend your money hiding it.

-The $534K in legal fees could have funded actual compliance — or eased ratepayer burden.
-Instead: lawyers.
+The $534K in legal fees could have funded actual compliance.

 ⛽ Gasoline vs. Utility Energy — A 15-Year Cost Comparison